zilishen/documentation/content/includes/nginx-plus/usage-tracking/get-list-k8s-deployments.md

 docs:
 ---

-Query the Instance Manager REST API to get the list of NGINX Ingress Controller instances and nodes in the cluster, including node and pod counts.
+Query the Instance Manager REST API to get the list of NGINX Ingress Controller instances and nodes in the cluster.
 Replace `<NMS_FQDN>` with the fully-qualified domain name for your NGINX Management Suite host.

 ```sh
 curl -X GET --url "https://<NMS_FQDN>/api/platform/v1/k8s-usage"